-All the Broken Things, Kathryn Kuitenbrouwer
+All the Broken Things by Kathryn Kuitenbrouwer

-Review by Sarah Maria Medina
+a review by Sarah Maria Medina

 I was raised on a riverboat in a household affected by the American War in Vietnam.
-My mother’s second-husband worked as an officer during the war.
+My mother’s second husband worked as an officer during the war.
 Though he wasn’t on the battlefield, he returned from the war an alcoholic with a mass of secrets.
 I knew I needed to visit this country, the one that had such a complicated history with my own.

 When I entered university, I studied history in Ha Noi, Viet Nam with a group of students.
 In southern Vietnam, we visited Tram Chim in the Mekong River Delta.
 Chemicals and defoliants had devastated the riverbank during the US government’s herbicidal warfare of the 60s and early 70s.
 The riverbank was dry, not lush like it would have been before Agent Orange and other herbicides destroyed the river.